pingcap/docs-cn/comment-syntax.md

 SELECT STRAIGHT_JOIN col1 FROM table1,table2 WHERE ...
 ```

 If the server version number is specified in the comment, for example, `/*!50110 KEY_BLOCK_SIZE=1024 */`, in MySQL it means that the contents in this comment are processed only when the MySQL version is or higher than 5.1.10.
-But in TiDB, the MySQL version number does not work and all contents in the comment are processed.
+But in TiDB, the MySQL version number does not work and all contents in the comment are processed. **Do not leave any space inside the `/*T![` characters**.

 ## TiDB specific comment syntax